Parthyadav05/MEdSync/README.md

  * This command will build and run the Flutter project on the connected device or emulator.

-7.Testing Firebase Authentication and Firestore:
+7. Testing Firebase Authentication and Firestore:

  * Test the Firebase Authentication functionalities (e.g., sign up, sign in) to ensure they are working as expected.